Biomaterial: Toxicity

 A biomaterial should perform its intended function within the living body without negatively affecting other bodily tissues and organs.
 In order to prevent unwanted organ and tissue interactions, biomaterials should be non-toxic.
 The toxicity of a biomaterial refers to the substances that are emitted from the biomaterial while in vivo.
 A biomaterial should not give off anything to its environment unless it is intended to do so.
-Nontoxicity means that biomaterial is: noncarcinogenic, nonpyrogenic, nonallergenic, blood compatible, and noninflammatory.
+Nontoxicity means that biomaterial is: noncarcinogenic, nonpyrogenic, hypoallergenic, blood compatible, and noninflammatory.
 However, a biomaterial can be designed to include toxicity for an intended purpose.
 For example, application of toxic biomaterial is studied during in vivo and in vitro cancer immunotherapy testing.
 Toxic biomaterials offer an opportunity to manipulate and control cancer cells.
 One recent study states: "Advanced nanobiomaterials, including liposomes, polymers, and silica, play a vital role in the codelivery of drugs and immunomodulators.
 These nanobiomaterial-based delivery systems could effectively promote antitumor immune responses and simultaneously reduce toxic adverse effects."
 This is a prime example of how the biocompatibility of a biomaterial can be altered to produce any desired function.